sanger-archive/aker-warehouse-service/README.md

 (It is possible to set up your database so that the details in development_db.txt will just work.)

 Load the `schema.sql` file into your database to set up the tables.

+There is a small amendment (described in comments) that needs to be made to the sql for it to run successfully in DBVisualizer.